margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *I believe* participation in the fine arts brings joy [in 2009, 2010]

 *Do I still believe this?*
 I believe and have found that playing music and participating in improv brings joy.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
+I believe that all of mankind can express musicality.
 [2021]

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]